-Pursuant to Guam Public Law 36-54, the per pupil cost was \$6,200 for the fiscal year ending September 30, 2022.
-Student enrollment is not to exceed 765 students during School Year 2021-2022.
+Pursuant to Guam Public Law 36-107 and 36-54, the per pupil cost was \$7,000 and \$6,200 for the fiscal years ended September 30, 2023 and 2022, respectively.
+Student enrollment is not to exceed 765 students during School Years 2022-2023 and 2021-2022.

-GACS receives approximately 66% of its annual general fund revenue from the Government of Guam under a 6-year charter agreement.
+GACS receives approximately 77% of its annual general fund revenue from the Government of Guam under a 6-year charter agreement.
 Under the charter agreement, the Council will review GACS once every six years, beginning on the date on which the charter is granted or renewed, to determine whether the charter should be revoked for material violations of laws and the terms of its agreement or if GACS fails to meet the goals and student academic achievement expectations.
 A significant reduction in the level of this support, if this were to occur, may have an adverse effect on GACS's operations and activities.